There are several main reasons why drivers may need to exchange complete wheels on their vehicle:

-Important: If you’re in the process of switching out a complete set of tyres and you’re going to store them, label each one with a piece of chalk as you remove it.
+Important: If you’re in the process of switching out a complete set of tires and you’re going to store them, label each one with a piece of chalk as you remove it.
 Think: LF (left front), RF (right front), and so on.
 Why?
-This way, you can keep track of where each one was mounted, and take this into account if you’re considering tyre rotation when you put them back on in future.
+This way, you can keep track of where each one was mounted, and take this into account if you’re considering tire rotation when you put them back on in future.

-8. Tighten your wheel nuts.
+8. Tighten your lug nuts.

 Only do this by hand at first.
 Nuts should always be tightened one after the other in a diagonally opposite sequence, i.e. tighten one first, then tighten the one diagonally opposite it – not directly next to it.